Greentube/localize-router/README.md

 #### Properties
 - `parser`: Provider for loading of LocalizeParser.
 Default value is `StaticParserLoader`.
 - `useCachedLang`: boolean.
 Flag whether default language should be cached.
 Default value is `true`.
+- `alwaysSetPrefix`: boolean.
+Flag whether language should always prefix the url if only one language is present.
+Default value is `true`.
 - `cacheMechanism`: CacheMechanism.LocalStorage || CacheMechanism.Cookie.
 Default value is `CacheMechanism.LocalStorage`.
 - `cacheName`: string.
 Name of cookie/local store.
 Default value is `LOCALIZE_DEFAULT_LANGUAGE`.
 - `defaultLangFunction`: (languages: string[], cachedLang?: string, browserLang?: string) => string.
 Override method for custom logic for picking default language, when no language is provided via url.
+Default value is `undefined`.
 ### LocalizeRouterService
 #### Properties:
 - `routerEvents`: An EventEmitter to listen to language change event